On the Matrix Form of the Quaternion Fourier Transform and Quaternion Convolution: Difficulties and Benefits associated with quaternionic representations

 But what can we gain from a matrix form and the properties of the constituent quaternionic matrices, especially when moving to the quaternion domain creates all sorts of difficulties?
 In a nutshell, the motivation is that vectorial signals such as color images can be treated in a holistic manner, and our analysis opens up the potential to build more powerful models directly in the quaternionic domain.
 In general, given a signal processing observational model, wherever a Fourier operator of a Convolutional operator is defined, a matrix form allows us to easily adapt the model to the quaternion domain.
 This bears at least two advantages: a) The model can be easily redefined by replacing operators with their quaternion versions. b) Perhaps more importantly, solution of the model (i.e., find some parameter vector $\theta$ that fits best to observations) involves directly using properties of the Fourier and Circulant matrices (e.g. using results about eigenvalues of a sum of circulant matrices).

-Properties of the related non-quaternion operations are used in state-of-the-art signal, image processing/vision and learning methods.
-As a few examples, we mention models in deblurring \cite{nan2020variational} and deconvolution \cite{hidalgo2019variational}, manipulating convolution layers of neural networks \cite{sedghi2018singular,singla2020fantastic} or constructing invertible convolutions for normalizing flows \cite{karami2019invertible}.
-These properties are well-known for the real and complex domain \cite{jain1989fundamentals}.
-With the current work, (many of) these results are adapted to the quaternionic domain, allowing construction of more powerful, expressive models.
+Properties of the related non-quaternion operations are used in state-of-the-art signal, image processing/vision and learning methods, exploiting the relation of Convolution and Fourier Transform in the real and complex domains.
+As examples of use, we can mention models in deblurring \cite{nan2020variational} and deconvolution \cite{hidalgo2019variational}, manipulating convolution layers of neural networks \cite{sedghi2018singular,singla2020fantastic} or constructing invertible convolutions for normalizing flows \cite{karami2019invertible}.
+These properties are well-known for the real and complex domain \cite{jain1989fundamentals}; \emph{with the current work, these properties are extended and adapted from their well-known complex domain version ($\CC$) to the quaternionic domain ($\HH$), allowing construction of more powerful and expressive models}.